electricimp/Builder/README.md

 ## Reproducible Artifacts ##

 It is possible to save the build configuration data used for preprocessing a source file in order to create an identical source file again later with that saved configuration.
-Builder variable definitions are saved in a [‘directives.json’](#builder-variables-directives) file, and references to the concrete versions of GitHub / Bitbucket Server files and libraries are stored in a [‘dependencies.json’](#github-and-bitbucket-server-files-dependencies) file.
+Builder variable definitions are saved in a [‘directives.json’](#builder-variables-directives) file, and references to the concrete versions of GitHub / Bitbucket Server / Azure Repos files and libraries are stored in a [‘dependencies.json’](#github-bitbucket-server-and-azure-repos-files-dependencies) file.

 ### Builder Variables: Directives ###